How to Find State Grants for College

 Ayesha Shakir

-2. Monica Wetzler Says:
+2. Monica Wetzler wrote:

 I am a part-time working student and am looking for a grant to help me attend Illinois State University.
 My parents have average income but we are not able to afford such a wonderful school.
 It has been my dream to attend there and with such a rough economy there’s no way we will be able to afford such a wonderful school.
 I hope you will be able to help me.